sarajosephs/ProjectB/index.md

 ![Water Rates and Inflation](waterrates2.png "waterrate")

 We see an upwards trend for the water rates but this could be in accordance to dollar inflation.
 Looking at the inflation graph we see an upwards trend also.
 To compare the two slopes both data had to be standardized to have a mean=0 and variance=1.
-Using sklearn’s Linear Regression we could see that the slope for the water rates is 0.9984 and for inflation is 0.9443.
-This tells us that water rates increase at a slightly higher rate than inflation, with a difference of 0.0540.
+Using sklearn’s Linear Regression we could see that the slope for the water rates is 0.9443 and for inflation is 0.9984.
+This tells us that water rates increase at a slightly lower rate than inflation, with a difference of 0.0540.

 ## Water quality